 Smith has been involved with the academic community for the majority of his career.
 He first started teaching at Parsons School of Design in New York City in the early 1990’s and enjoyed an eleven-year tenure at the school.
 He also was an instructor at Pratt, his alma mater, in the Communication Design department for two years.
 Over the years he has taught and lectured at several other institutions including over 5 years at the Miami Ad School, and lectured at many other institutions including; University of the Arts, University of Delaware, Cleveland Institute of Art, Altos De Chavon, and SCAD.

-When Smith is not working he likes to indulge his interests in motorcycles, senseless adventures, and sailing.
+When Smith is not working he likes to indulge his interests in vintage automobiles and motorcycles, senseless adventures, and sailing.

 Mark T Smith’s work embraces the classic skills of drawing and painting with the balance of a modern mindset.
 His work is an experiential exploration of the human drama, from the personal right through to the archetypal.
 The artist has a primary interest in the tactile experience of making beautiful expressions in the traditional forms of drawing, painting, printmaking and sculpture.
 To him, artwork has a primary function of ennobling the public, which is a neo-classic counter-revolution to the emotionally vapid, irony for its own sake, and endlessly self-referencing post-modern artwork.
 In order to recreate an awareness and appreciation of the Arts, it must once more be connected to and integrated into our daily lives in a meaningful way, one that includes the viewer into the visions and experiences of the artwork, and the artist.